 In all the years we’ve known each other, I’ve never pretended to be a healthy breakfast eater.
 My family and I subscribe to more of a “no carb left behind” breakfast mentality where foods like pancakes, scones, and these cookies and cream rolls feel right at home on our plates.
 These habits are so engrained in my children that any attempt at a healthy-ish breakfast (i.e. smoothies, oatmeal, or basically anything not including a frosting or chocolate chips) is met with disgruntled faces all puckered in disgust.
 I blame my job.

 A few weeks ago, King Arthur Baking asked me to create my own spin on their recipe of the year: Perfectly Pillowy Cinnamon Rolls.
-Even though I rarely stray from my own cinnamon roll recipe, I knew anything with the King Arthur stamp of approval would be worthwhile so I set out to make it my own.
+I rarely stray from my own cinnamon roll recipe, but I know anything with the King Arthur stamp of approval is worthwhile.
 Clearly, given our history of breakfast habits in my own home, the only logical thing to do was to make the rolls even more decadent with the addition of a chocolate sandwich cookie filling.
 Thus, cookies and cream rolls were born.

 So I know you’re wondering: were they good???
 Well, I’ll let you look at the photos and decide for yourself.
 In short, HECK YES.
 These rolls were shockingly soft even after cooling, and the flavor was on point in every respect.
-I learned the secret is the dough used here which is softened by a tangzhong- a paste-like mixture of cooked milk and flour.
-In less than a handful of minutes, the tangzhong is added to a few other ingredients like yeast, bread flour, butter, and sugar and ready for rising.
+The secret is the dough used here which is softened by a tangzhong- a paste-like mixture of cooked milk and flour.
+The tangzhong combines with a few other ingredients like yeast, bread flour, butter, and sugar before rising.
 After an hour in a warm kitchen, the dough is set for rolling and filling with crushed cookies and butter. *DROOL*

 Turns out, King Arthur’s dough is, in fact, incredible, and I’ll happily use it when the occasion presents itself.
 I hope you will give these cookies and cream rolls a try too!
 They’re a terrific balance of sweet and the texture is out of this world.
 Truly.
 Many thanks to KAB for sharing this recipe with me, and happy baking to all of you!
 I hope you enjoy.